Apprenticeships and traineeships - Eligibility and Approval Requirements

 - a foreign national with permanent residency, or

-- a person who holds a visa that is identified by Training Services NSW as being eligible, providing that that the visa is valid beyond the nominal term of the training contract.
+- a person who holds a visa that is identified by Training Services NSW as being eligible.
+For further information, see Citizenship and residency status requirements to undertake apprenticeship or traineeship

 A person may undertake an apprenticeship or traineeship, whether they: